 - Use your fingers or a tissue to check the opening of your vagina for mucus a few times a day.
 (Make sure your hands are clean before you start.)
 Write down whether it’s cloudy and sticky or clear and slippery.

-- Try charting your cervical mucus along with your basal body temperature to get a clearer picture of where you are in your cycle.
+- Chart your cervical mucus changes and your basal body temperature to get a clear picture of where you are in your cycle.

 - Keep in mind that other things, like breastfeeding or using douches or other hygiene products, can change your mucus.
-Gynecologists usually don’t recommend these products anyway.
+Gynecologists usually don’t recommend these products.